-Disruptive Classroom Behavior - Any behavior during class time that disrupts the learning environment and/or goes against the classroom expectations set out by the teacher throughout the school year.
+Disruptive Classroom Behavior - Any behavior during class time that disrupts the learning environment and/or goes against the classroom expectations set out by the teacher at the beginning of the school year.

 Disruptive Items - Possession or use of any items that could be considered disruptive to the educational process are not allowed.